-Bald Mountain Haunted Hayride operated during a time in which the industry was in its infancy, and massive conventions such as “Transworld” were not the norm.
-Haunted attractions mainly existed on smaller scales, for charity, and were really on there own in terms of design, planning, and management.
-Trying to recreate one’s nightmares (and holiday dreams) the incredible team and family behind Bald Mountain designed an outdoor custom made entertainment center ahead of its time. with massive structures such as a “Pirate Ship” or “Alien Spaceship” built in-house.
-The staff and members of the Rosenkrans & Malatesta Family who owned and operated and operated this iconic attraction gave their hearts and souls to this innovative attraction a special place that inspired haunted attractions (and holiday attractions that are popular today.
+Bald Mountain Haunted Hayride operated during a time in which the industry was in its infancy, and massive conventions such as “Transworld” and major media coverage were not the norm.
+Haunted attractions mainly existed on smaller scales, for charity, and were on their own in terms of design, planning, and management.
+Trying to recreate one’s nightmares (and holiday dreams), the incredible team and family behind Bald Mountain designed an outdoor custom-made entertainment center ahead of its time.
+With massive structures such as a “Pirate Ship” or “Alien Spaceship” built in-house.
+The staff and members of the Rosenkrans & Malatesta Family who owned and operated and operated this iconic attraction, gave their hearts and souls to this innovative attraction a special place that inspired haunted attractions (and holiday attractions that are popular today.

-The Bald Mountain Haunted Hayride’s inaugural season kicked off in 1991, inspired and created by the late Mr. Thomas Rosenkrans who launched the attraction in conjunction with his wife, Gennine Rosenkrans (along with several family members provided their time and content for this piece).
-Guests could enjoy the Bald Mountain Haunted Hayride, for just $2.00 to ride (later $3.00 per person), and the initial “goal” of the event was to serve as additional revenue for the farm (typical of the agri-entertainment industry).
+The Bald Mountain Haunted Hayride’s inaugural season kicked off in 1991, inspired and created by the late Mr. Thomas Rosenkrans, who launched the attraction in conjunction with his wife, Gennine Rosenkrans (along with several family members provided their time and content for this piece).
+Guests could enjoy the Bald Mountain Haunted Hayride, for just $2.00 (later $3.00 per person), and the initial “goal” of the event was to serve as additional revenue for the farm (typical of the agri-entertainment industry).
 However, despite its perhaps fame associated with the “haunted” side of entertainment, Mr. Rosenkrans felt that the “haunted hayride” could help him build a “Christmas” wonderland, which was his true passion and love.

-In discussing with the family who owned the attraction regarding what made this place “special” one common factor came up in our conversations, the quality of “people” who worked for this attraction.
-Management treated each “actor” and staff member as family and actors had specific scenes depending on the theme of each set.
-Actors were placed in based on and given specific roles in what now would be considered actor-training.
-At the attraction’s high-point, over fifty “scare actors” per night would descend upon the mountain each motivated by the family-like atmosphere, and willing at times to take rather crazy risks to garner scares and reactions from each guest.
+Management treated each “actor” and staff member as family, and actors had specific scenes depending on the theme of each set.
+Actors were placed in based on and given specific roles, and training associated with their “terrifying” roles along the hayride.
+At the attraction’s high-point, over fifty “scare-actors” per night would descend upon the mountain each motivated by the family-like atmosphere, and willing at times to take somewhat crazy risks to garner scares and reactions from each guest.
 At the end of each evening, a staff bonfire would commence, and the team-building approach likely undertaken just by actors building strong bonds with one another.
-The people (guests and staff alike) had fun at this attraction, made lasting memories and still share stories to this day.
+The people (guests and staff alike) had fun at this attraction, made lasting memories, and still share stories to this day.
 (Important to note that haunt regulations and safety rules were not as strict as today)

-The Bald Mountain Haunted Hayride, at its high-point, featured twenty-three unique, custom designed scenes each with specific actors and memorable moments likely still ingrained in the memories of those who visited this attraction.
+The Bald Mountain Haunted Hayride, at its high-point, featured twenty-three unique, custom-designed scenes, each with specific actors and memorable moments likely still ingrained in the memories of those who visited this attraction.
 The variety and quality of each unique scene rivals’ modern attractions and one can only wonder “what if” the attraction continued to grow and evolve to this day.
-Scenes featured rudimentary “sound systems” which actors would bring massive stereos, and the music was played on every tractor (many haunts in 2018 still fail to recognize the importance of sound).
+Scenes featured rudimentary “sound systems” which actors would bring massive stereos, and the music was played on every tractor (many haunts today still fail to recognize the importance of sound).
 A focus on entertainment and the guest experience was paramount, and each actor worked tirelessly to scare and entertain.